aws/karpenter-provider-aws/website/content/en/docs/cloud-providers/AWS.md

 Karpenter can be configured to create nodes in a particular zone.
 Karpenter supports (1) availability zone IDs, and (2) availability zone names.

-Availability zone IDs, such as `use1-az1`, are consitent between AWS accounts.
+Availability zone IDs, such as `use1-az1`, are consistent between AWS accounts.

 Availability zone names, such as `us-east-1c`, are randomly mapped to zone IDs on an account level.
 For example, the Availability Zone us-east-1a for your AWS account might not have the same location as us-east-1a for another AWS account.

-[Learn more about Availablity Zone IDs.](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html)
+[Learn more about Availability Zone IDs.](https://docs.aws.amazon.com/ram/latest/userguide/working-with-az-ids.html)

 ## Pod Labels